The best after-school activities for children to keep boredom at bay before bedtime

 Mindful and connecting activities: practise mindfulness with your child through reading books, practising yoga or even colouring together.

-Does my child really need them?
+Does my child really need after-school activities?

 If your child comes directly home after school, there can be an awkward limbo period between arriving home and having tea and even just waiting for bedtime.
 While TV or playing games on a tablet can be easy, activities can be a lot more stimulating for their brain and actually help meet different sensory needs after a full day of school.